 - If your proposal is not approved, you may be able to go back to your department, re-work

-and present it again.
+the proposal, and present it again.